 Phentermine hydrochloride is a white, odorless, hygroscopic, crystalline powder which is soluble in water and lower alcohols, slightly soluble in chloroform and insoluble in ether.

-Phentermine hydrochloride tablet USP is available as an oral tablet containing 37.5 mg of Phentermine hydrochloride (equivalent to 30 mg of Phentermine base).
-Each Phentermine hydrochloride tablet also contains the following inactive ingredients: lactose monohydrate, dibasic calcium phosphate anhydrous, microcrystalline cellulose, croscarmellose sodium, colloidal silicon dioxide, sugar spheres and magnesium stearate.
+Phentermine hydrochloride is available as a capsule and tablet containing 37.5 mg of Phentermine hydrochloride (equivalent to 30 mg of Phentermine base).

 Phentermine - Clinical Pharmacology

-Phentermine is a sympathomimetic amine with pharmacologic activity similar to the prototype drugs of this class used in obesity, amphetamine (d- and dll-amphetamine).
+Phentermine is a sympathomimetic amine with pharmacologic activity similar to the prototype drugs of this class used in obesity, amphetamine (d- and d/l-amphetamine).
 Drugs of this class used in obesity are commonly known as “anorectics” or “anorexigenics.”
-It has not been established that the primary action of such drugs in treating obesity is one of appetite suppression since other central nervous system actions, or metabolic effects, may also be involved.
+It has not been established that the primary action of such drugs in treating obesity is one of appetite suppression since other central nervous system actions, or metabolic effects, may also be involved.12.2 Pharmacodynamics

-Typical of amphetamines include central nervous system stimulation and elevation of blood pressure.
-Tachyphylaxis and tolerance have been demonstrated with all drugs of this class in which these phenomena have been looked for.
+Typical actions of amphetamines include central nervous system stimulation and elevation of blood pressure.
+Tachyphylaxis and tolerance have been demonstrated with all drugs of this class in which these phenomena have been looked for.12.3 Pharmacokinetics

 Following the administration of Phentermine, Phentermine reaches peak concentrations (Cmax) after 3 to 4.4 hours.